matus-chochlik/oglplus/etc/release/README.rst

 were then used to wrap the ``*Ops`` class and provide lifetime management, optional initialization, managed references, etc.

-All this however did not scale very well and for the direct-state-access (DSA) wrappers a lot code had to be duplicated.
+All this however, did not scale very well and for the direct-state-access (DSA) wrappers a lot code had to be duplicated.
 Also the DSA and non-DSA object wrappers did not play together very well.

-Since this release the the following changes were made:
+In the current release the following changes were made:

 Several tag types in the ``oglplus::tag`` namespace, like ``tag::Texture``, ``tag::Program``, ``tag::Shader`` or ``tag::VertexAttrib``, ``tag::Uniform``, etc.
-were added to distinguish between different GL objects.
+were added to distinguish between different GL objects or GPU program variable kinds.

 The ``Named`` class was replaced by the ``ObjectName<Tag>`` template, which still just stores the ``GLuint`` object name, but the ``Tag`` template parameter now distinguishes between various GL object types and does not allow them to be interchanged by mistake.
-This also allows to avoid having different overloads for DSA and non-DSA object wrappers.
+This also allows to avoid having different function overloads for DSA and non-DSA object wrappers.
 All OGLplus functions wrapping GL functions requiring a GL object name now take ``ObjectName<Tag>`` as arguments instead of the ``*Ops`` or ``DSA*Ops`` classes.

+The ``Sequence<ObjectName<Tag>>`` template class was added to represent various sequences of object names.

 The object-related operations which were previously wrapped by the ``*Ops`` classes are now split into several templates: